torch/torch7/doc/tensor.md

 ## Applying a function to a tensor ##

-These functions apply a function to each element of the tensor on which the method is called (self).
+These functions apply a function to each element of the tensor on which called the method (self).
 These methods are much faster than using a `for` loop in `Lua`.
 The results is stored in `self` (if the function returns something).